Universal model for electron thermal-field emission from two-dimensional semimetals: Field emission model for 2D materials

 where $g$ is the degeneracy factor, $\mathbf{k}_F$ is the Fermi wavevector, $D(\mathbf{k})$ is the \emph{out-of-plane} tunneling probability, $f(\mathbf{k}_i)$ is the Fermi-Dirac distribution function, the $\mathbf{k}_\parallel$-integral spans the whole Brillouin zone, $\sum_i$ runs over all subbands, and $\tau_\perp^{-1}$ is the vertical electron injection rate, which is affected by the intrinsic material properties and the device configuration, and can be experimentally extracted from the transport measurements \cite{xia, sinha, massicotte}.
-The transmission probability, $D(\mathbf{k}_i, F)$, is a function of the \emph{total} wavevector, $\mathbf{k}_i$, instead of only the out-of-plane component $\mathbf{k}_{\perp,i}$, due to the $\mathbf{k}_{\parallel, i}$-nonconserving scatterings \cite{meshkov, russell, zhu, britnell_NC, britnell_SC, t_roy, ang3}, which can arise extrinsically from electron-electron \cite{meshkov}, phonon \cite{vdovin}, magnon \cite{ghazaryan}, and defects \cite{russell, chandni} scatterings.
-Such momentum nonconservation leads to the coupling of the $\mathbf{k}_{\perp, i}$ and $\mathbf{k}_{\parallel, i}$ during the out-of-plane tunneling process \cite{ang1}.
+The transmission probability, $D(\mathbf{k}_i, F)$, is a function of the \emph{total} wavevector, $\mathbf{k}_i$, instead of only the out-of-plane component $\mathbf{k}_{\perp,i}$, due to the $\mathbf{k}_{\parallel, i}$-nonconserving scatterings \cite{meshkov, russell, zhu, britnell_NC, britnell_SC, t_roy, ang3}, which can arise extrinsically from electron-electron \cite{meshkov}, phonon \cite{vdovin}, magnon \cite{ghazaryan}, and defects \cite{russell, chandni, trushin1} scatterings, and intrinsically from the uncertainty principle as a result of confining electrons within the 2D plane \cite{trushin2}.
+Such momentum nonconservation leads to the coupling of the $\mathbf{k}_{\perp, i}$ and $\mathbf{k}_{\parallel, i}$ during the out-of-plane tunneling process.